Best Android phones 2018: What should you buy?

 Best phone for photographers

 The original Google Pixel produces amazing images, but the Pixel 2 takes photography to a whole new level.
-Indeed.
-The camera in Google’s latest smartphone isn’t just the best in an Android phone this year.
-It has also raised the bar for the entire smartphone industry.
+Its camera is the best in an Android phone this year, and it’s also raised the bar for the entire smartphone industry.

-But the best part might be that both the Pixel 2 and Pixel 2 XL have the exact same camera.
-The upshot is the smaller and less expensive Pixel phone doesn’t give up anything to the larger one when it comes to the photography—it even has the Pixel Visual Core image processing chip that Google just turned on in the Android 8.1 update.
+The best part might be that both the Pixel 2 and Pixel 2 XL have the exact same camera.
+That means the smaller and less expensive Pixel phone doesn’t give up anything to the larger one when it comes to the photography—it even has the Pixel Visual Core image processing chip that Google just turned on in the Android 8.1 update.
 So no matter what kind of photographer you are, the Pixel 2 is the phone that needs to be in your pocket.

-The most important change is in the camera.
-For the first time in a Galaxy flagship phone, Samsung has added a second camera to the rear setup, bringing 2x optical zoom and a true portrait mode.
-That’s on top of the already great camera that’s in the Galaxy S8.
-The Note 8 has one of the best cameras we’ve used in a smartphone, and the addition of a second lens makes a noticeable difference, most notably with a new portrait mode that lets you adjust the intensity of the bokeh effect.
+The most important upgrade is in the camera.
+For the first time in a Galaxy flagship phone, Samsung has added a second camera to the rear setup, bringing optical zoom and true portrait mode.
+That’s on top of the already-great camera that’s in the Galaxy S8.
+The Note 8 has one of the best cameras we’ve used in a smartphone, and the addition of a second lens makes a noticeable difference.

 But the best reason to choose the Note 8 over the Galaxy S8+ is the S Pen.
-Like Notes of old, there’s a slot on the bottom of the device to keep the stylus tucked away until you need it, and Samsung has added a few new tricks to maximize its usefulness, such as Live Message that lets you send animated notes and better third-party app support.
+Like Notes of old, there’s a slot on the bottom of the device to keep the stylus tucked away until you need it.
+Samsung has added a few new tricks to maximize its usefulness, such as Live Message for sending animated notes, and better third-party app support.
+It’s more than an input method.
 Samsung has tailored the whole Note 8 experience around the S Pen, and the result is a unique, remarkable phone.

 Best budget phone ($300 or less)